suehurst/pg_script_library/README.md

 ## Implementation Assumptions
 - Database creator does not have any external scripts to execute the DDL scripts.
 - Database creator uses an IDE (Integrated Development Environment) such as PGAdmin, DBeaver, SQL Developer, etc., to execute DDL scripts.
+Note: You may have to choose File/Open to open scripts with .ddl extension in some IDEs.
 - Although not required, database creator is encouraged to create install scripts, using shell scripts, Python, PHP or any other scripting language.
 Use the [Implementation Steps] as pseudocode.
 - Modules are installed in order of operations dependencies: Admin -> BAR -> Base -> FDW.
+- Postgis server must be installed before

 ## Implementation Steps
 - **Admin**